Revolut Compared to N26

 Only the first €200 of ATM withdrawals per month are free, after that, they charge a fee of 2% .

-There is now also a limit of 5 free withdrawals a month.
+There are 5 free withdrawals a month.
 After 5 withdrawals a month, Revolut will charge you €1 each time.
 If you have also gone over the €200 limit – the charge will be the higher of 2% or €1 per withdrawal.

 Direct Debits are also possible with Revolut – and as with N26, they don’t cater for paying in cash or cheques.